bernardo1024/Sanwaf-UI/README.md

 Special Sanwaf-ui Attributes
 ----------------------------

-	data-sw-fixed-format 	- Fixed Format - data entered must be exactly as mask specified data-sw-format		- Format - data entered will be adjusted to fit mask specified, will error if not same as mask data-sw-related		- Relationships - make elements dependent on each other based on values
+	data-sw-fixed-format 	- Fixed Format
+				  Data entered must be exactly as mask specified data-sw-format		- Format
+				  Data entered will be adjusted to fit mask specified, will error if not same as mask data-sw-related		- Relationships
+				  make elements dependent on each other based on values

 ### Sanwaf-ui Attribute 'data-sw-fixed-format' - Fixed Format